realRSB/ComputerVision/README.md

 Welcome to the **ComputerVision** repository!
 This project focuses on leveraging **OpenCV** and **MediaPipe** for advanced computer vision applications, including hand tracking, pose estimation, and more. 🚀

 ---

 ## Before I start
 This was possible because of this course: https://www.youtube.com/watch?v=01sAkU_NvOY

 ---
-## Before I start
-This was possible because of this course: https://www.youtube.com/watch?v=01sAkU_NvOY

 ## 📖 Project Overview